daviddao/spatial-transformer-tensorflow/README.md

 ### API

-A Spatial Transformer Network based on [2] and implemented in Tensorflow.
+A Spatial Transformer Network implemented in Tensorflow 0.7 and based on [2].

 #### How to use